atienosonia/dsc-project-a/README.md

 - I majorly used three columns for my analysis, the studio ,domestic gross and the year column.
 - I used log to rescale and treat my outliers which is crucial when part of the dataset is important
 - There is a strong positive correlation betweeen the domestic and foreign gross variables , an increase in revenue in the domestic market means an adjacent increase in the revenue market
-- Based on the trend of the foreign and domestic gross line graph we notice the flunctuating revenue income and the market resiliency
+- Based on the trend of the foreign and domestic gross line graph we notice the flunctuating revenue income

 - I assumed that the domestic and foreign gross income represent revenue sales even after rescaling the columns.
 - The outliers present in the foreign gross column were assumed to be genuine